lsaravia/mfsba/mfSBA_README.md

-To do:
+#### To do:

-Add MLE following
-﻿Newman, M. E. J. 2005.
+* Add MLE ﻿to estimate the power laws following Newman, M. E. J. 2005.
 Power laws, Pareto distributions and Zipf’s law.
 Contemporary Physics 46:323-351.

+* 1 dimension and quasi 1 dimension estimation is not implemented but it should be very easy to add it

+* 2 versions of the function multifractalSBA exist that are identical but with different outputs, they must be unified

+* The method for RAD (Rank abundance distribution) multifractal estimation is not well documented

+### References

-[1]Chhabra, Meneveau, Jensen & Sreenivasan, Phys.Rev.A 40,5284 (1989)
+1. Chhabra, Meneveau, Jensen & Sreenivasan, Phys.Rev.A 40,5284 (1989)

-[2]Saravia LA, Giorgi A, Momo FR (2012) Multifractal growth in periphyton communities.
-Oikos 0: 0.
+2. Saravia LA, Giorgi A, Momo F (2012) Multifractal growth in periphyton communities.
+Oikos 121: 1810–1820. doi:10.1111/j.1600-0706.2011.20423.x.